Lie supine (on your back) with your legs straight.

 Raise your feet and upper back a little off the floor.

 Slowly start raising your knees, one at a time, toward your chest in a cycling motion.

 Touch your left elbow to your right knee, and your right elbow to your left knee.

 Keep your neck neutral and your lower back pressed against the floor.

 Straighten each knee before raising it again.
 Your feet should not circle; instead, they should kick forward and backward.

-In a classic 2001 study conducted by the Biomechanics Lab at San Diego State University, the effectiveness of the bicycle crunch and 12 other common ab exercises were compared, and the bicycle crunch was found to be the most effective!
+In a classic 2001 study conducted by the Biomechanics Lab at San Diego State University, the effectiveness of the bicycle crunch and 12 other common ab exercises were compared, and the bicycle crunch was found to be the most effective.
 Compared with the standard crunch, the bicycle crunch was found to produce 148% more mean activity in the abs and 190% more mean activity in the obliques.
-The captain’s chair leg and hip raise, which is essentially the same as the hanging leg and hip raise, was also found to be very effective, producing 112% more mean activity in the abs and 210% more mean activity in the obliques than the standard crunch.
-That’s why the bicycle crunch and hanging leg and hip raise are included in most, if not all, of my training programs.
+The captain’s chair leg and hip raise was also found to be very effective, producing 112% more mean activity in the abs and 210% more mean activity in the obliques than the standard crunch.
+That’s why the bicycle crunch and hanging leg and hip raise (which is essentially the same as the captain’s chair leg and hip raise but doesn’t require a captain’s chair) are included in most, if not all, of my training programs.

 It Includes Everything You Need to Create a Great-Looking Body AND Improve Every Single Important Component of Physical Fitness!
 Download It to Your Phone and Use the Professionally Designed Workouts at the Gym.